 Talk to your doctor

 Keep the lines of communication open with your mental health care provider.
-In an effort to contain the spread of COVID-19, your doctor might have limited office hours, or you could be asked to stay home if you’re sick.
-In these cases, telehealth may be an option.
+In the event you don’t feel comfortable in a health care setting for fear of contracting the virus, telehealth may be an option.
 Talk to your provider to see what services are available online.
 For most people with a smart phone and an internet connection, it is possible to have a virtual visit.

 Keep up with your medications

-If you are limiting trips out in public, ask your health care provider about getting a 90-day, mail-order supply of your prescribed medications.
-Several insurers are waiving prescription refill limits in light of the outbreak, and some pharmacy chains are waiving delivery fees.
-If these options aren’t available to you, be sure to keep track of when your prescriptions are set to run out and refill them as soon as it’s allowed.
+Maintaining your medication regimen is an important aspect of your health.
+Ask your health care provider about getting a 90-day, mail-order supply of your prescribed medications.
+If this option isn’t available to you, be sure to keep track of when your prescriptions are set to run out and refill them as soon as it’s allowed.